PxyUp/Revact/README.md

 2. Lifecycle hooks `onInit` and `onDestroy`.
 3. The support of inputs.
 4. `if` condition and `for` directive.
-5. Routing classes and attributes bindings.
+5. Reactive classes and attributes bindings.

 ### TODO (contributing is appreciated)
 1. Reactive styles.
 2. Proper types annotation
-2. Routing.
+3. Proper routing supports.

 > Help me please if you are interested.